Mission Delhi – Rupin Walter Desai, or The Prince of Denmark, East Patel Nagar

 [Text and photos by Mayank Austen Soofi]

-He alone would write to universities for subscriptions, correspond with contributors and get the journal printed at a press in Karol Bagh.
+The professor alone would write to universities for subscriptions, correspond with contributors and get the journal printed at a press in Karol Bagh.
 He would carry the copies from the printer to his home in his green Ambassador car, make packets of them, and deliver them to the Patel Nagar post office to be sent to subscribers.
-The subscription charges were a measly 200 rupees for Indian readers and $14 for subscribers in the US and Europe.
+The subscription charges were a measly ₹200 for Indian readers and $14 for subscribers in the US and Europe.

-The next years were devoted to phenomenology, John Milton, Franz Kafka and Sherlock Holmes.
+The “other things” translate to passions for WB Yeats, John Milton, Franz Kafka and Sherlock Holmes.

 Today, as our world transforms in profound ways, Mr Desai, who is not on social media, continues to make his way through the “dual perspective that literature gives”.